 Mackenzie DataStream is a powerful online platform for sharing information about freshwater in the Mackenzie River Basin.
 DataStream was developed by Walter and Duncan Gordon Foundation in close collaboration with Environment and Natural Resources, and its mission is to promote knowledge sharing and advance collaborative, evidence-based decision making..

 Using DataStream you can access, visualize, and download full water quality datasets collected by 21 communities in the NWT-wide Community-Based Water Quality Monitoring Program.
-Visit the Mackenzie DataStream
+Visit the Mackenzie DataStream.A PDF version of a map the illustrates all active water quality monitoring stations in the NWT is available (February 2016)

 Aurora Research Institute (ARI) and Environment Climate Change (ECC-GNWT) have developed a package of templates to ensure research and monitoring results are shared in a meaningful way with NWT communities.
 By following these prepared guides, researchers can be sure important information will not be overlooked and can tailor their communication to the needs of knowledge-users in the community.
-To access supporting templates, guides for presenting scientific research, or monitoring results to communities and other audiences, visit the ARI web site
+To access supporting templates, guides for presenting scientific research, or monitoring results to communities and other audiences, visit the ARI web site.